- Search The Registry

 On this date in 1927, George Johnson Sr., a Black businessman, was born.

 In 1944, he went to work as a production chemist for S. B. Fuller, the Chicago-based Fuller Products Company, a Black-owned cosmetics firm.
 Encouraged by a German-born chemist at S. B. Fuller, George Johnson parlayed a $500 loan into a multi-million dollar cosmetics business to found Johnson Products Company.
-Johnson Products became the first Black owned company to be listed on the American Stock Exchange in 1971.
+Johnson Products became the first Black-owned company listed on the American Stock Exchange in 1971.
 That same year Johnson became the first African American to be elected a director on the board of Commonwealth Edison.

 Johnson received the Horatio Alger Award in 1981 and the Babson Medal in 1983.
-Johnson received an honorary Doctor of Commercial Science degree from College of the Holy Cross in 1975 and an honorary Doctor of Laws degree from Babson College in 1976.
+Johnson received an honorary Doctor of Commercial Science degree from the College of the Holy Cross in 1975 and an honorary Doctor of Laws degree from Babson College in 1976.

 Johnson was married to Joan Betty Henderson, whom he met while they were students at Phillips High School.
 Johnson and Henderson were married from May 1950 until her death in September 2019 at age 89.
-Together they had four children; Eric, Joan, John and George E. Johnson Jr.
+Together they had four children; Eric, Joan, John, and George E. Johnson Jr.